WiTricity: History

 The company was established by Massachusetts Institute of Technology (MIT) professor Marin Soljačić in 2007.
 The MIT spin-off is based in Watertown, Massachusetts.
 In 2014, WiTricity joined the Alliance for Wireless Power (A4WP), which later merged with the Power Matters Alliance to form the AirFuel Alliance.
 Alex Gruzen replaced Eric Giler as chief executive officer (CEO) in 2014.
-Morris Kesler serves as chief technology officer (CTO).
+Morris Kesler is chief technology officer (CTO).
 The company is a member of the Wireless Power Consortium.

 In 2017, WiTricity began focusing on charging systems for electric vehicles more than consumer technology products.
 By 2018, WiTricity had partnered with more than a dozen automotive companies, including nine of the world's largest ten, on research and development projects.
 Audi, Mahle GmbH, and Mitsubishi were among the partnering companies.

 In 2018, WiTricity was named a New Energy Pioneer by Bloomberg New Energy Finance.
 The company acquired the assets and intellectual property rights of Qualcomm Halo and its inductive charging technology in February 2019; the deal included more than 1,000 patents and patent applications, as well as technology designs and licenses, and made Qualcomm a minority owner of WiTricity.
 In late 2020, MIT and WiTricity filed an infringement lawsuit against the Pennsylvania-based company Momentum Dynamics over seven wireless energy transfer patents.
+The lawsuit resulted in the invalidation of six of the asserted patents, and WiTricity filed a second infringement suit in March 2023.